 Things That Are Measured in Grams and Kilograms

-Here in the United States, we’re constantly reminded of how random our units of measurement are.
-For instance, 16 ounces equal a pound, and 2,000 pounds equal a ton.
+Here in the United States, we’re constantly reminded of how random our units of measurement are, especially when it comes to shipping.
+Whether it’s calculating the weight in kilograms (kg) or determining the cost of shipping, it’s important to understand and work with these standardized measurements.
+For instance, 16 ounces equal 0.453592 kg, and 2,000 pounds equal 907.18474 kg.
 The metric system is a lot simpler.
 For instance, let’s look at grams and kilograms.

 Even though the metric system isn’t the norm in the United States, we can’t stray too far away from it.
+The United States still uses pounds instead of kilograms for weight measurements.
 In this guide, I’ll help explain the differences between ounces and grams, as well as pounds and kilograms.
 I’ll also list a few examples of common objects that are typically measured in grams or kilograms.

 Differences Between Ounces, Pounds, Grams, and Kilograms